-- Operator Optimization.
+Operator Optimization.
 BloBB uses Polish expressions to represent a packing.
 Details about this optimization can be found in our technical report, available at http://vlsicad.eecs.umich.edu/BK/PAPERS.
 This optimization is applied after BloBB finds a packing by default.
-It is can switched off by the option --no_opt_opr. - Compaction.
-The option --compact lets BloBB to compact the slicing packing into a nonslicing packing, in which no block can be moved left or down with other blocks fixed.
-This optimization is not applied unless the option --compact is present.
+It is can switched off by the option --no_opt_opr.

+Compaction.
+By default, BloBB compacts the slicing packing into a non-slicing packing, in which no block can be moved left or down with other blocks fixed.
+This optimization is disabled by the option --no_compact.

-6 Converters and Other Utilities
+7 Converters and Other Utilities